 Rigid Closed Cell PolyUrethane Foam (PUR) foam insulation is thermoset into each of our custom built Smart Panels.
 When cured it becomes chemically inert & will not outgas any harmful chemicals; there is also no formaldehyde in PUR foam.
 The HFO blowing agent that helps to generate the closed cell bubbles in the foam has Zero Global Warming Potential (GWP) and Zero Ozone Depletion Potential (ODP) - The Thermal Conductivity of the PUR foam is - 0.019 W/mK-1.
 Polyurethane foam insulation, due to its non sagging, water-phobic and adhesive qualities it will perform at to optimal levels for the foreseeable life of the building.

 The structural characteristics of SIPs are similar to that of a steel I-beam.
 The OSB skins act as the flange of the I-beam, while the rigid foam core provides the web.
 This design gives SIPs an advantage when handling in-plane compression loads.

-Smart Panels manufactured in our Cromwell factory are a custom produced for every client job.
+Smart Panels manufactured in our Cromwell factory.
 This means we can accommodate any specific engineering requirements relating to the build into a production run.
 Structural timber and detailing is incorporated into the panel production.
 By comparison standard PUR or EPS structural insulated panels are manufactured in standard sizes; need to be cut post manufacture and cannot incorporate any engineering.